JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/symplectic_autoencoder.md

 ```

 ```@example
-Main.include_graphics("sae_validation2"; width = .8, caption = raw"Comparison between the FOM and the PSD with a bigger reduced dimension. ")
+Main.include_graphics("sae_validation2"; width = .8, caption = raw"Comparison between the FOM and the PSD with a bigger reduced dimension. ") # hide
 ```

 ```@raw latex